 Beautiful professional grade restaurant quality heavy duty exotic wood cutting board.
-Each Cutting board is 1 3/4" thick and measures 12" x 18" and is available in several sizes and comes standard with chamfered edges.
+Each Cutting board is approximately 1 3/4" thick and measures 11" x 17" and is available in several sizes and comes standard with chamfered edges.
 Each of our boards are treated with a bath of food grade mineral oil and then waxed to perfection.
 Please inquire about other wood options and sizes available.
 We also offer Juice Grooves and Side Handles upon request, please e-mail for cost and availability.

 Standard Sizing & Pricing